ekandrot/ekclib/README.md

 scheduler class handles creating threads, etc.  Your code just has to map that int to what needs to be done (ex rows in an image, files to be processes, etc).

+Usage:  to leverage multiple CPU cores as easy as possible.
+Use with non-uniform workloads, so that the work is balanced across multiple cores at runtime, rather than at compile time.

 Example:
 ```
 #include "scheduler.h"